 Q: How do I listen to a recording?

-A: To listen from a PC log in to DAR.fm at: http://dar.fm and click the Play button in the top menu.
+A: To listen from a PC log in to DAR.fm at: https://dar.fm and click the Play button in the top menu.
 Select the recording you wish to listen to and it should start playing.
 If you have trouble playing back your files or viewing the playlists please check to make sure that you have the latest version of Adobe Flash plugin installed.
 Also check to make sure that you do not have any browser plugins, firewalls, or software which might be blocking your connection.

 Q: Can I download recordings in MP3 format?